SynthstromAudible/DelugeFirmware/GOVERNANCE.md

 `community` (stable) releases:
 * Community releases will be done in a three months cycle at the end of January, April, July and October
-* Two weeks before every release date a special release candidate branch is created from the community branch at that time.
+* Before every release a special release candidate branch is created from the community branch at that time.
 This branch only merges bugfixes and no new features from the community branch.
-* During the two weeks until release users and developers can test the release candidate and make sure it is of high quality for the final release on GitHub Releases tagged as `community`.
+* Until release users and developers can test the release candidate and make sure it is of high quality for the final release on GitHub Releases tagged as `community`.

 ## What to expect and when to expect it